carltesta/BeamFormer/README.md

 # BeamFormer
-SuperColldier Class for Beamsteering with linear loudspeaker arrays
+SuperCollider Class for Beamsteering with linear loudspeaker arrays